microsoft/bond/doc/src/bond_java.md

     gbc java example.bond

-Using the generated Java code, we can write a simple program that will serialize and deserialize an instance of the Record schema using [Compact Binary](bond_cpp.html#compact-binary) protocol:
+Using the generated Java code, we can write a simple program that will serialize and deserialize an instance of the Record schema using the [Compact Binary](bond_cpp.html#compact-binary) protocol:

     package examples;